KAMI911/ansible-role-wildfly/README.md

 Location is the compressor program.
 Default is xz so the dafault value is '/usr/bin/xz'.
 You can also use for example: '/usr/bin/gzip'.

-    wildfly_log_compress_options: '-9e'
+    wildfly_log_compress_options: '-3'

 Options for compression program.
-For xz the default is '-9e' that means maximum compression.
+For xz the default is '-3' that means a fast compression.
 For gzip íou can use for example: '-9'.

     wildfly_log_compress_extension: '.xz'

 File extension for logrotate specification. xz is '.xz', and gzip is 'gz'.

+    wildfly_log_compress_local_user: false

+Set false to use cron.d for compressing Wildfly general logs and GC logs (default), or set true to use Wildfly user's crontab to do compression.

 ## Dependencies